NateTheGrate/todo_webapp/README.md

 # todo webapp
+## description
+a very basic todo app using node.js, express, and googlesheets-api that can display all row in a google spreadsheet, change any existing row, and delete an existing row.

 ## how to get running on your computer

 1. setup google auth credentials at google cloud developers.